 When tendinitis has been present for several months or more, it progresses to become chronic tendinitis or tendinosis.
 Tendinosis includes degenerative changes in the collagenous matrix of a tendon that weakens and increases its likelihood of sustaining a tendon rupture.
-Regenerative medicine treatments using image-guided high-density platelet-rich plasma (HD-PRP) injections aim to resolve this painful condition by promoting natural healing and decreasing the likelihood of a catastrophic tendon rupture.
+Regenerative medicine treatments using image-guided platelet-rich plasma (PRP) injections aim to resolve this painful condition by promoting natural healing and decreasing the likelihood of a catastrophic tendon rupture.

 Tendinitis and Tendinosis Overview

 Tendinitis refers to inflammation of a tendon, usually of less than several months duration.
 Symptoms of tendinitis can vary from a burning sensation around the inflamed tendon, to aching pains and local joint stiffness.
 Sometimes swelling along the tendon occurs with associated warmth and redness.
 If tendinitis symptoms become chronic and persist for several months or more, then the tendinitis condition progresses to chronic tendinitis, also called tendinosis.